The Seeds of Change 1600 - 1929

 North American Bread basket (map), Harper College, Palatine, Illinois [online]; and History of American Agriculture, 16072000, U.S. Department of Agriculture [online].

-The Plains Indians way of life was destroyed by the slaughter of the buffalo, which were almost exterminated by indiscriminate hunting in the decade after 1870.
+The way of life for Native Americans living on the plains was destroyed by the slaughter of the buffalo, which were almost exterminated by indiscriminate hunting in the decade after 1870.
 Read this excerpt from the U.S. State Departments Outline of American History:

 Government policy ever since the Monroe administration had been to move the Indians beyond the reach of the white frontier.
 But inevitably the reservations had become smaller and more crowded, and many began to protest the governments treatment of Native Americans.
 Helen Hunt Jackson, for example, an Easterner living in the West, wrote a book, A Century of Dishonor (1881), which dramatized the Indians plight and struck a chord in the nations conscience.
 Most reformers believed the Indian should be assimilated into the dominant culture.
 The federal government even set up a school in Carlisle, Pennsylvania, in an attempt to impose white values and beliefs on Indian youths.
 (It was at this school that Native American Jim Thorpe, often considered the best athlete the U.S. has produced, gained fame in the early 20th century.)

-How and why did the U.S. government policy toward the Indians change at the end of the1800s?
+How and why did the U.S. government policy toward the Native Americans change at the end of the1800s?

-What other options could the government have pursued in dealing with American Indian tribes?
+What other options could the government have pursued in dealing with Native American tribes?

-What impact did the policy of removing Indians from their tribal lands have on agricultural expansion in the United States?
+What impact did the policy of removing Native Americans from their tribal lands have on agricultural expansion in the United States?

 Howard Cincotta, ed., Plight of the Indians, An Outline of American History, U.S. Department of State, Bureau of International Information Programs [online].